duanwei913/Material-Design-Notes/README.md

 		- Padding above icon : 6dp (active) ; 16dp above and below icon (inactive)
 		- Other Padding : 10dp under text
 		- Text : Roboto Regular 14sp (active)

 	-Elevation
 		Elevation of different UI component can be checked out as follows

 ![here](https://storage.googleapis.com/material-design/publish/material_v_12/assets/0B3321sZLoP_HUW9qLXpZTDhhS1U/components-bottomnavigation-spec-elevation3-.png)

+#### Bottom Sheets

+There are two major bottom sheets, the Modal bottom sheets and persistent bottom sheets

+**Modal bottom sheets** are alternative to menus or simple dialogs, can also present [Deep-Linked](https://en.wikipedia.org/wiki/Mobile_deep_linking) contents from other apps, they take foucs of the screen, must be dismissed before interacting with content underlying (like dialog in Android)

+	- Usage
+		- Present actions in a list or grid as an alternative to menus or simple dialogs
+		- Display a context menu, when there is no obvious entry for a menu
+		- Prioritize the visibility of the elements they contain

+	- Style
+		- Should maintain a minimum of 8dp distance from the bottom of the app bar
+		- The sheet should be compact, the height should be decided by its content
+		- Initial height should not pass 16 : 9 ratio

+	- Behaviour
+		- Dismiss by swiping down, touching outside the sheet or touching back button

+**Persistent bottom sheets** present in-app content (Like map layer in baidu map)

+	- Usage
+		- To introduce new content on a unique surface
+		- To display ocntent equal in value to the primary content

+	- Style
+		- In mobile apps, the persistent bottom sheets are often in full width both portrait and landscape
+		- Initial height should not pass 16 : 9 ratio

+	- Behaviour
+		- Dismiss by touching back button or swiping down

+**Specs for bottom sheets**

+	- Font and color
+		- Text : Roboto Regular 16sp, #000, 87%
+		- Title (Optional) : Roboto Regular 16sp, #000, 54%
+		- Default background color : #FFF
+		- Transparent overlay : #000 20%

+	- List Style Bottom Sheet
+		- Screen edge left & right margins : 16dp
+		- Top and bottom margins : 8dp
+		- List-item height : 48dp
+		- List icons : 24 * 24dp, center vertical alignment
+		- Text associated with icons padding : 32dp horizontal

+	- List Style Sheet with Header
+		- Screen edge left & right margins : 16dp
+		- Space below the top list item : 7dp
+		- Divider line : 1dp
+		- Space above second bottom sheet : 8dp
+		- List-item height : 48dp
+		- List icons : 24 * 24dp, center vertical alignment
+		- Text associated with icon spacing : 32 horizontal
+		- List title height : 56dp

+	- Grid Style Bottom Sheet with Icons
+		- Margin on all sides of grid : 24dp
+		- Space between grid list rows : 24dp
+		- Grid list icons : 48 * 48dp, equally spaced by line
+		- Grid list text label : 16sp, center horizontal, below icon
+		- Margin between icon and text : 8dp

+	- Grid Style Bottom Sheet with Header
+		- Screen edge left & right margins : 24dp
+		- Space below list row : 8dp
+		- Divider line : 1dp
+		- Space above and below divider line : 8dp
+		- List icons : 48 * 48dp, center vertical alignment
+		- Grid list text label : 16sp, center horizontal, below icon
+		- List title height : 56dp